filipeborato/Golang-MongoDB/README.md

 Get One News:
 http://localhost:8080/news/:id

-create the .env in the project root with the key:
+### Create the .env in the project root with the key:

 ```
 MONGODB_URI="mongodb://{host}:{port}"